Cheksil

-KSK Cheksil is a (Chernihiv Worsted and Cloth Mill, Chernihivvovna) is one of the largest enterprises in the textile industry in Ukraine, based in Chernihiv.
+KSK Cheksil (Chernihiv Worsted and Cloth Mill, Chernihivvovna) is one of the largest enterprises in the textile industry in Ukraine, based in Chernihiv.
 The first stage of the plant was put into operation in 1963.
 The company is just beside Tekstylschyk stadium and the Chernihiv Ovruch railway.

 In 2013, the company's net income amounted to UAH 99.86 million (the level of the previous year), net loss decreased by 45.3% to UAH 8.75 million.